dgiguer/lab_resources/README.md

-scripts needed when processing. hopefully useful in the future
+random scripts. hopefully useful in the future reads processing